ACEM Fellowship Examination (FACEM) Pass Rate 2026

 What separates pass-tier from fail-tier candidates

-The ACEM Fellowship Examination (FACEM) is a Written SAQ paper and 12-station OSCE.
+The ACEM Fellowship Examination (FACEM) is Two components: a written paper (SAQ + SCQ) and a multi-station OSCE over two days.
 Across multiple examination sittings, the following patterns distinguish candidates who pass from those who do not:

 - Unstructured SAQ answers - the written paper rewards a clear management framework with prioritised steps, not comprehensive lists.